-Avoid Hidden Fees in Dubai Car Rental (2025 Guide)
+Hidden Fees in Dubai Car Rental

-- Salik Toll: AED 5ā6 per crossing (with admin fee).
+- Salik Toll: AED 5–6 per crossing (with admin fee).

-- Security Deposit: AED 700ā5,000, held up to 30 days.
+- Security Deposit: AED 700–5,000, held up to 30 days.

-- Late / Early Return: AED 20ā80/hour; full day for long delays.
+- Late / Early Return: AED 20–80/hour; full day for long delays.

-- Insurance Excess: AED 1,500ā5,000+, some parts excluded.
+- Insurance Excess: AED 1,500–5,000+, some parts excluded.

-- Extra Kilometres: AED 0.50ā1.00 per km.
+- Extra Kilometers: AED 0.50–1.00 per km.

-- Additional Driver: AED 20ā50/day.
+- Additional Driver: AED 20–50/day.

-- Add-Ons: GPS AED 25ā55/day, child seat AED 30ā50/day.
+- Add-Ons: GPS AED 25–55/day, child seat AED 30–50/day.

 - Fines / Admin Fees: Base fine + ~AED 50.

-- Airport Surcharge: AED 50ā150.
+- Airport Surcharge: AED 50–150.

-Read the contract carefully, check the fuel policy, plan tolls, document the carās condition, limit extra drivers/add-ons, and choose a trustworthy rental company.
+Read the contract carefully, check the fuel policy, plan tolls, document the car’s condition, limit extra drivers/add-ons, and choose a trustworthy rental company.

-Usually AED 700ā5,000, higher for luxury cars, held on a credit card for up to 30 days.
+Usually AED 700–5,000, higher for luxury cars, held on a credit card for up to 30 days.

-Yes, typically AED 20ā80 per hour; very late returns can cost a full extra day, and early returns on long-term rentals may cancel discounted rates.
+Yes, typically AED 20–80 per hour; very late returns can cost a full extra day, and early returns on long-term rentals may cancel discounted rates.

 A trustworthy company avoids hidden fees, ensures clear pricing, provides accurate car info, and protects you from unfair charges.

-Common Hidden Fees in Dubai Car Rental
+Common Hidden Fees in Dubai Car Rental (Real Rental Example)

 We provided these prices as typical estimates based on common hidden fees in Dubai car rental.
 Each rental company may charge slightly more or less, depending on their policies, car type, and rental duration.

-| AED 1,500ā5,000+, depending on the car | Typical Additional Cost |
+| AED 1,500–5,000+, depending on the car | Typical Additional Cost |

-| Toll / Salik Charges | AED 5ā6 per crossing |
+| Toll / Salik Charges | AED 5–6 per crossing |

-| Refuelling Fee | Often double local pump price |
+| Refuelling Fee | AED 1,500–5,000+, depending on car |

-| Security Deposit / Credit-Card Hold | AED 1,000ā5,000 (higher for luxury cars) |
+| Security Deposit / Credit-Card Hold | AED 1,000–5,000 (higher for luxury cars) |

-| Late / Early Return | AED 20ā80 per hour; full day for long delays |
+| Late / Early Return | AED 20–80 per hour; full day for long delays |

-| Insurance Excess / Damage Liability | AED 1,500ā5,000+ depending on car |
+| Insurance Excess / Damage Liability | AED 1,500–5,000+, depending on the car |

-| Extra Kilometres | AED 0.50ā1.00 per km |
+| Extra Kilometres | AED 0.50–1.00 per km |

-| Additional Driver | AED 20ā50 per day |
+| Additional Driver | AED 20–50 per day |

-| Optional Equipment / Add-Ons | GPS: AED 25ā55/day; Child seat: AED 30ā50/day |
+| Optional Equipment / Add-Ons | GPS: AED 25–55/day; Child seat: AED 30–50/day |

 | Traffic / Fine-Handling Fees | Base fine + ~AED 50 admin fee |

-| Airport Pickup / Drop-off Surcharge | Varies by location, usually AED 50ā150 |
+| Airport Pickup / Drop-off Surcharge | Varies by location, usually AED 50–150 |

-Fuel Policy & Refuelling Fees
+Fuel Policy & Refueling Fees

 Salik Toll (Electronic Toll) Fees

-Rental companies take this money from you along with an admin fee, and thus, the cost of every crossing becomes AED 5ā6.
+Rental companies charge you this amount plus an admin fee, so the cost of each crossing is AED 5–6.

 Security Deposit & Credit Card Holds

 This is one of the most common hidden fees in Dubai car rental.
 A security deposit is required in most car rentals.
-In general, this is a credit card hold that covers possible fines, tolls, or damage to the vehicle.
+In general, this is a credit card hold that covers potential fines, tolls, or vehicle damage.
 Even if you pay in cash, a credit card block is still mandatory.
 After the rental, the deposit is returned, but the time period before it is actually freed can be up to 30 days.
-If youāre looking to rent a car without a deposit in Dubai, check out our guide on how to do that and what to expect.

 Late or Early Return Penalties

 Rental time is counted in 24-hour blocks.
-Most companies give a short grace period of 30ā60 minutes, but extra hours are charged, usually AED 20ā80 per hour, often rounded up.
+Most companies offer a short grace period of 30–60 minutes, but extra hours are charged at AED 20–80 per hour, often rounded up.
 Returning the car very late can cost an extra full day and may void insurance for that time.
-For long-term rentals, returning early can cancel discounted rates, making the total cost higher.

 Insurance Excess & Add-Ons

-A basic collision damage waiver (CDW) covers car damage, but you still pay a deductible, usually AED 1,500ā5,000 (higher for luxury cars).
+A basic collision damage waiver (CDW) covers car damage, but you still pay a deductible, usually AED 1,500–5,000 (higher for luxury car rental in Dubai).
 Tires, rims, glass, the underside, and the interior are often not covered.
 Rental companies often offer extra zero-deductible insurance to cover these gaps.

 Mileage Limits & Over-Mileage Fees

-Most of the car rentals set a limit on the number of kilometers that can be driven either daily or monthly.
-When going beyond the set limit, the driver will have to pay for each extra km at a rate of AED 0.30ā0.50, which can be quite a high amount when on a long journey.
+Most car rentals set a limit on the number of kilometers that can be driven, either daily or monthly.
+When going beyond the set limit, the driver will have to pay for each extra km at a rate of AED 0.30–0.50, which can be quite high on a long journey.

 Additional Driver Fees